lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 The nodes contain information about the atoms such as their atom type and formal charge.
 These are called their node features, which can be seen in Fig. 4.

-Figure 4: Node features in a graph in which some are known and unknown.
+Figure 4: Node features in a graph in which some are known and some unknown.
 All of the node features in our data are known [9].

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/new_node_features_in_a_graph.png" alt="Untitled" style="height:auto;">